Lemon Chickpea Orzo Soup (Vegan Avgolemono)

 How To Store Leftovers

-• Refrigerator: Leftovers will keep for 5 – 6 days in the refrigerator, stored in a covered container.
+- Refrigerator: Leftovers can be stored for 5 – 6 days in the refrigerator in a covered container.
+It’s great for meal prep!

-• Freezer: This chickpea orzo soup is freezer friendly and freezes well for up to 2 – 3 months.
-To freeze, let cool completely and store in freezer safe containers (affiliate link), leaving 1/2 inch head space for expansion.
+- Freezer: This chickpea orzo soup is freezer-friendly and freezes well for up to 2 – 3 months.
+To freeze, let cool completely and store in freezer-safe containers (affiliate link), leaving 1/2-inch head space for expansion.
 You can also freeze larger portions in large ziplock bags (remove as much air as possible before zip locking).
 Let thaw before reheating.

-• Reheat: Simply re-warm on the stovetop over low heat until warmed through.
+- Reheat: Simply re-warm on the stovetop over low heat until warmed through.
 Alternatively, reheat in the microwave using 30 – 60 second intervals, stirring after each, until warm.

 More Easy Soup Recipes!